Quebec sovereignty movement

 A poster for Quebec sovereignty during the 1995 referendum: Oui, et ça devient possible (Yes, and it becomes possible).

 Location, in dark blue, of Quebec within North America.

-The Quebec sovereignty movement (French: mouvement souverainiste du Québec, /fr/) is a political movement advocating for Quebec's independence from Canada.
+The Quebec sovereignty movement (mouvement souverainiste du Québec, /fr-CA/) is a political movement advocating for Quebec's independence from Canada.
 Proponents argue that Quebecers form a distinct nation with a unique culture, language, history, and set of values, and thus should exercise their right to self-determination.
 This principle includes the possibility of choosing between integration with a third state, political association with another state, or full independence, enabling Quebecers to establish a sovereign state with its own constitution.

 Supporters believe that an independent Quebec would be better positioned to promote its economic, social, environmental, and cultural development.
 They contend that self-governance would allow Quebec to manage its resources, such as its vast renewable natural assets and strategic geographic location, in alignment with its interests.
 Additionally, sovereignty would enable Quebec to establish its own fiscal policies, participate directly in international forums, and uphold its commitment to the French language and intercultural integration model.

-The movement is rooted in Quebec nationalism, emphasizing the province's distinct identity and it's desire for political autonomy to achieve the full potential as a sovereign nation.
+The movement is rooted in Quebec nationalism, emphasizing the province's distinct identity and its desire for political autonomy to achieve its full potential as a sovereign nation.

 Overview

 The goal of Quebec's sovereignist movement is to make Quebec an independent state.
 In practice, the terms independentist, sovereignist, and separatist are used to describe people adhering to this movement, although the latter term is perceived as pejorative by those concerned as it de-emphasizes that the sovereignty project aims to achieve political independence without severing economic connections with Canada.
 Most of the prime ministers of Canada's speeches use the term sovereignist in French to moderate remarks made on the Quebec electorate.
 In English, the term separatist is often used to accentuate negative dimensions of the movement.

 The idea of Quebec sovereignty is based on a nationalist vision and interpretation of historical facts and sociological realities in Quebec, which attest to the existence of a Québécois people and a Quebec nation.
-On November 27, 2006, the House of Commons of Canada adopted, by 266 votes to 16, a motion recognizing that “Québécois form a nation within a united Canada”.
+On November 27, 2006, the House of Commons of Canada adopted, by 266 votes to 16, a motion recognizing that "Québécois form a nation within a united Canada".
 On November 30, the National Assembly of Quebec unanimously adopted a motion recognizing "the positive character" of the motion adopted by Ottawa and proclaiming that said motion did not diminish "the inalienable rights, the constitutional powers and the privileges of the 'National Assembly and of the Quebec nation'".

 Sovereignists believe that the natural final outcome of the Québécois people's collective adventure and development is the achievement of political independence, which is only possible if Quebec becomes a sovereign state and if its inhabitants not only govern themselves through independent democratic political institutions, but are also free to establish external relations and make international treaties without the federal government of Canada being involved.